-The Wheel is one of the most fundamental inventions we use in our everyday lives.
-Invented sometime between 4500 - 3300 BCE during the Chalcolithic era, the wheel gave rise to everything from transportation to modern day machinery and almost everything in between.
+The wheel is one of the most fundamental inventions we use in our everyday lives.
+Invented sometime around 3500 BCE, during the Chalcolithic era, the wheel gave rise to everything from transportation to modern-day machinery and almost everything in between.

 The wheel on its own, while promising, is not very useful.
 Much like a doughnut, its most important feature is the hole in the center.
-If it wasn't suitable for attaching a stable platform by using an axle, the wheel would be nothing but a cylinder rolling on its edge.
+If it wasn't suitable for attaching a stable platform by combining it with an axle, the wheel would be nothing but a cylinder rolling on its edge.
 By the time the wheel and axle were invented, it was the Bronze Age.
 Casting metal alloys, constructing canals and sailboats, and complex musical instruments such as harps all predate the wheel and axle.

 From here, the only friction to overcome is that between the inner wheel and the axle.
 The smoother the inner surface of the wheel, and the outer surface of the axle, the less friction the system has to overcome.